davidjbrewer/katacoda-scenarios/hello-world/intro.md

-Welcome to your first Katacoda Scenario!
+Welcome to a Eupraxia Labs Katacoda Scenario!